stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 ### "Beam me up Scotty" - [43.48](https://youtu.be/wnVupMQtjp4?t=2628) - **Rich Kopcho**

 > We need a name for "Beam me up Scotty" - teleporting NFTs between different blockchains.
 Usability and interorperability across blockchains.
 > How do we get there from here.
+How to do you lock/unlock tokens "transported" between different chains ?

 Reference :